thesysdev/examples/c1-artifact-presentation/README.md

 ### UI

+- Created home page with input and response renderer (using C1Component from @thesysai/genui-sdk)
+- When user submits a prompt, it calls the /api/ask endpoint with the prompt and presentation and streams the response to the C1Component

+## UI Setup

 1. Install @thesysai/genui-sdk, @crayon-ai/react-ui
-2. Created home page with input and response renderer (using C1Component from @thesysai/genui-sdk)
-3. When user submits a prompt, it calls the /api/ask endpoint with the prompt and presentation and streams the response to the C1Component
+2. add fonts: geist and inter
+3. import CSS: "@crayonai/react-ui/styles/index.css";